trevordblack/Juliog/README.md

 julia> A := 'z'
 ```

+### Driving the same wire by multiple logic calls

+Is possible, will fuck up your shit.
+Don't assign to the same bits more than once.
+I am in the process of checking for this.
+But it isn't certain yet.

+CONVERSION TO VERILOG
+---

+Occurs after the parameterization and sanitization steps of preprocessing.

+The @async macro does three things:
+1) @async macro calls are directly converted into always @* function calls in verilog
+2) Any wire assigned within an @async macro will be converted to a reg
+3) Any if-else statements inside of and @async will remain an if-else statement inside an always block, whereas if-elses outside @async will be turned into ? : calls

+The reason it might be desirable to use or not use @async macros is due to the intended hardware.

++ FPGA compilation tends to improve with explicit ? : Mux calls, due to the poor quality of FPGA compilation software.
+Therefore, the @async macro may not be desired

++ ASIC compilation is done in dc_shell, where the existence of always blocks rather than ? : Mux calls is fairly insubstantial

++ The @async macro can be also used as a style choice

+CURRENT RELEASE
+---

 ### Noticable Absences from the 0.1 release

 + Julia Simulation only works on 64 bit machines, with the 64 bit installation of Julia.
 Preprocessing, and conversion to Verilog does not carry this constraint
 + Absence of smart +, -, *, /, remainder
 + Matrix or Bus notation
 + Working ifs, registers of any kind

-### Driving the same wire by multiple logic calls

-Is possible, will fuck up your shit.
-Don't assign to the same bits more than once.
-I am in the process of checking for this.
-But it isn't certain yet.

-MOONSHOOT Stuff
----

-+ Combinational Reductions

-  Trace a path of operations e.g. [& & | + - ^] from input to reg, reg to reg, reg to output have a list of combinational reduction equivalences

-+ Flatten function:

-  Removes any hierarchy from function, unrolls everything into top level

 NEXT UPDATE FUNCTIONALITY